Skip to main content

 Preparation

-Click "Open Folder" and specify the destination for the output file of the script editor.
+Click "Open Folder" and specify the location where the script editor's output file will be stored.

-All files explained below are files stored in the folder specified here.
+All files described below are those stored in the folder specified here.

-If you do not specify a folder, it will be output to the following folder prepared by default.
+If you do not specify a folder, the output will be to the following default folder:

-After that, write the script as shown in the video below and execute it.
+Afterward, write and execute the script as shown in the following video.

 2. Click "Save".

-For detailed instructions, please refer to the following link: "How to write a script"
+For detailed instructions on how to write scripts, please refer to the following link: "How to Write Scripts"

-1. Display the "Lightning Review Script Editor" dialog.
+1. Display the "Lightning Review Script Editor" dialog box.

-2. Double-click the script you want to execute in the "Explorer" pane to open it.
+2. Double-click the script you want to run in the "Explorer" pane to open it.

-3. Click "Execute Script" to execute the script written in the "Editor" pane.
+3. Click "Run Script" to execute the script written in the "Editor" pane.

-You can refer to scripts created by others in the following way.
+You can access scripts created by others in the following ways:

-• When you write and save a script, a file with the extension "csx" is created.
+• When you write and save a script, a file with the extension ".csx" will be created.

-• If you store the above file in the folder specified in "Open Folder", the file will be displayed in "Explorer".
+• If you store the above file in the folder specified by "Open Folder," the file will appear in "Explorer."

-In the "Editor" pane, you can use the input assistance function like Visual Studio.
+In the "Editor" pane, you can use input assistance features similar to Visual Studio.

 Sample

-As an example of how to write a script, the code for "Add members to template file in bulk" is shown below.
+As an example of how to write a script, the following code shows how to "add members in bulk to a template file".

-For details, see the following link. : Sample list
+For details, please refer to the following link: Sample List

-//If there are dozens of unfixed issues, you can filter to display only those that should be fixed as a priority.
+//When there are dozens of uncorrected issues, you can filter to display only those that should be corrected as a priority.

-//As an example, we are applying a filter that displays only issues that meet the conditions of "high priority," "unfixed status," and "unspecified fixer."
+//As an example, a filter is applied to display only issues that meet the conditions of 'High Priority', 'Status: Uncorrected', and 'Corrector Undetermined'.

 //Set the member name you want to add below